datafold-dev/datafold/joss_paper/paper.md

 * [ ] State of the field: Do the authors describe how this software compares to other commonly-used packages?

-pandas: TSCDataFrame subclasses from pandas DataFrame
-numpy: PCManifold subclasses from np.ndarray
-scikit-learn:
-  - Follow API of building data-driven models
-  - Uses many internals and BaseEstimator
-  - Generalizes to time series data structure by wrapping

 Similar projects (and separation of scope):
- - pydmd
-    - does implement variants of the DMD (the dictionary handling has to be done by user)
-    - supports only single time series (not multiple)
-    - follows also the scikit-learn API
-    - a wrapper is used to have access to the DMD models (with the above stated restriction)

-  - pysindy
-    - specializes on the SINDy (sparse regression) method
-    - supports also

-  - forked code from this project https://github.com/jmbr/diffusion-maps/tree/master /diffusion_maps
-    - changed to scikit-learn API
-    - improved performance speed
-    - testing against forked code

 * [ ] Quality of writing: Is the paper well written (i.e., it does not require editing for structure, language, or writing quality)?